KevinHuang2079/StudentsDatabase/README.md

 ## Program Structure

-The program is organized into a class-based structure for better modularity and maintainability.
+The program is organized into a class-based structure.
 The `StudentDatabase` class represents the database and encapsulates methods for data operations.
 You can find the database connection setup, data manipulation methods, and the main menu within the class.

 ## Contributions